dram1964/cloudarchitect/docs/ml/llm/intro.md

 The first step is to create the input embeddings (numerical representation of the input tokens):

-1. Break down the input into tokens (using a tokenisation strategy)
+1. Break down the input into tokens (using a tokenisation strategy).
+See https://platform.openai.com/tokeniser for a working example.
+Typically, for English language inputs, a token is about 4-characters or 0.75 words.
+So 750 tokens would become 1000 tokens.
+Numbers are broken-down into 3-digit sections, with a corresponding token for each 3-digit combination.
+    - See [Tokenising](#tokenising) for an example in Python.
 2. Create input embeddings
     - using a pre-defined vocabulary to map tokens to a numeric representation
+    - The mapping between tokens and the numeric representation is referred to as the encoders vocabulary.
 3. Retrieve the Embedding Model
     - maps the tokens to a vector representation
     - vectors encode semantic and syntactic information for each token